catocatocat0/ProotOS/README.md

 # Katxe's ProotOS

-A library for driving protogens using a HUB75 style matri
+A library for driving protogens using a HUB75 style matrix using an ESP32

 Based on PanickingLynx's ProtOpenSource code!
 Check them out here: https://github.com/PanickingLynx/ProtOpenSource!

+## Features

+Comes with boop functionality!
+Use any sensor like capacitive, buttons or even IR!

+Has microhpone capabilities with max4466 microphones!

 ## Instructions: